-Maria Collura serves as the associate director of NASA's Commercial Crew Program at Kennedy Space Center.
-As associate director, she assists the program's management team in overseeing commercial crew development activities with the ultimate goal of developing a national capability for human access to low Earth orbit and crew transportation to and from the International Space Station.
+She previously served as associate director of CCP where she assisted the program's management team in overseeing commercial crew development activities with the ultimate goal of developing a national capability for human access to low Earth orbit and crew transportation to and from the International Space Station.

 Collura transferred to NASA's Dryden Flight Research Center in Edwards, Calif., in 1996 to work as a lead systems engineer on several flight test projects.
 She eventually led, developed and implemented the Flight Termination Systems and Range Safety Systems offices as special assignments.
 Collura also became the deputy project manager responsible for the subcontractor team of the Earth Research and Sensor Technology (ERAST) Project.